Romania Visa and Passport Requirements

 Transit visa: five days; short-stay visa: 90 days within a six-month period; long-stay visa: 90 days with the potential to extend.

-Transit visas allow nationals of countries not referred to in the chart to travel Romania and can be issued for one, two or multiple transits provided that each period does not exceed five days.
+Transit visas allow nationals of certain countries (but not those referred to in the chart above) to travel Romania and can be issued for one, two or multiple transits provided that each period does not exceed five days.
 Documentation required includes an existing visa for the destination state, a valid travel ticket, and in the case of vehicle drivers a green card, driving licence and vehicle registration documents.

 Consulate (or consular section at embassy).
 Visa application forms are available online from the Ministry of Foreign Affairs (www.mae.ro).